Seymour Hersh: Use of anonymous sources

 Hersh's reporting outside of The New Yorker has been criticized for allegedly being subjected to less editorial review and fact-checking.
 Hersh stated that his 2013 article on the Ghouta chemical attack, published in the London Review of Books (LRB), had been rejected because "[Remnick] didn't feel it was strong enough".
 In 2015, he stated that the LRB had used a former fact-checker from The New Yorker for his article on the killing of Osama bin Laden.'
 Journalist James Kirchick criticized Hersh's later reporting for uncritically treating information provided to him by "cranks", which he wrote were attracted to Hersh because he shared a "conspiratorial" view of the world where "dark, shadowy" forces ruled.
 Hersh replied that: "There's zero value in taking just the line of government agencies and official spokespeople ...
 So that makes you reliant on people who have agendas, as all sources usually do, and it attracts people who believe in conspiracies.
 A lot of intelligence work is finding connections, a bit of an occupational hazard."

 Criticism of Hersh and his sources was renewed after his 2017 article on the Khan Shaykhun chemical attack, published by Die Welt after LRB editor Mary-Kay Wilmers told him she "didn't want to be accused of being too pro-Russian and too pro-Syria", and Hersh's 2023 post on the Nord Stream sabotage, which was self-published on Substack and relied on a single anonymous source.
 Later in 2023, after Hersh cited an alleged U.S. official describing Ukrainian President Volodymyr Zelenskyy as a "poor waif in his underwear", a translation of an idiomatic Russian expression and not otherwise common in English, some commentators speculated that Hersh's source had in fact been Russian-speaking.

 Personal life

+Seymour Hersh has a fraternal twin brother named Alan Hersh, who is a retired physicist specializing in wave theory who is based in Calabasas, California.
+He also had two older sisters who were also twins.

-Hersh married Elizabeth Sarah Klein, a doctor.
-They have three children.
+In 1964 Seymour Hersh married his college sweetheart, Elizabeth Sarah Klein, a psychoanalyst of Jewish heritage.
+They have three children: Matthew, Melissa, and Joshua.